gruz0/web3safe/README.md

 - Analyzes shell environment variables for sensitive information.
 - Scans .env files for sensitive data such as passwords, API keys, and other confidential information.
+- Scans all keys in YAML files for sensitive data for sensitive information.
 - Provides customizable and extendable rules.
-- Supports exclusion of certain .env files from the analysis.
+- Supports exclusion of certain files from the analysis.

 ## Getting Started